Protecting your personal information online.

 - Complying with and enforcing applicable legal requirements, industry standards, contractual obligations and FHB policies

 We retain personal information for a period of time as required by laws and regulations and the necessary business purpose.

 Who we share personal information with

-We may share personal information we collect with our affiliates, service providers, marketing partners, credit bureaus, government authorities as required by laws and regulations, and third parties with whom you authorize or direct us to share your information.
-We may also share aggregated and/or de-identified information (i.e. where information that identifies you personally has been removed or obscured) with third parties for any purpose.
+We may share personal information we collect with our affiliates, third-party service providers, marketing partners, credit bureaus, government authorities as required by laws and regulations, and third parties with whom you authorize or direct us to share your information.
+We may also share aggregated and/or de-identified information (i.e., where information that identifies you personally has been removed or obscured) with third parties for any purpose.

 A cookie is a small text file sent from a website to a computer or other internet-connected device when you visit a website.
 We use the term “cookies” here for similar technology such as pixel tags and web beacons.
 Cookies are commonly used on websites to support the functioning of the website and for interest-based advertising.